Police: Brockton man arrested for grabbing young girl near cemetery

 BROCKTON, MASS.
-(WHDH) - A 52-year-old Brockton man was taken into custody Monday morning after he approached two girls and tried to grab one of them.
+(WHDH) - A Brockton man was taken into custody late Monday morning after he approached two girls and tried to grab one of them near a cemetery, police said.

-Around 11:20 a.m., Reynaldo Perez allegedly approached two girls by the Union Cemetery and grabbed one of them, according to a release issued by the police department.
+Around 11:20 a.m., 52-year-old Reynaldo Perez approached the two girls by the Union Cemetery and grabbed one of them, according to Brockton police.

-The girls screamed for help and were able to flee the area on foot before waving down patrol officers.
+The girls screamed for help and were able to run away before a woman flagged down patrol officers.

 No further information was made available.